 - a Provider has received information showing non-fulfilment of conditions.
 Confirmation decision. - b With applicant's agreement or at the applicant's request.
-Amended f decision. - c You have received information showing fulfilment of conditions.
+Amended decision. - You have received information showing fulfilment of conditions.
 Confirmation decision. - d The applicant has not met the conditions of the offer and provider wants to offer an alternative course, campus or point, year of entry. - e The applicant's situation has changed significantly.
-Contact the HEP Team for advice.
+Contact the HEP Team for advice. - f The applicant wants to withdraw completely from the scheme.
+UF withdrawal. - g With the applicant's agreement or at the applicant's request.
+Confirmation amendment. - h Reason for rejection.
+Optional. - The applicant has outstanding conditions to fulfil beyond the Confirmation RBD.